 - We’re aware that a number of our patients ride 4-wheel recreational All Terrain Vehicles (ATVs).
 PMA supports the American Academy of Pediatrics (AAP) recommendations on ATV safety.
 These recommendations state that:

-- Only children 16 years or older, preferably licensed drivers with special training and certification in use of ATVs be allowed to ride them.
+- Only children 16 years or older, preferably licensed drivers with special training and certification, should be allowed to ride ATVs.

 - Motorcycle-style helmets and other protective gear should always be worn by riders.